Have you thought about having a job at the airport as a screener? As a felon, you know your options are likely limited.

 - Color vision test

-- A structured interview that assesses an individual’s decision-making abilities and the ability to work with teams and with the public
+- A structured interview to assess your decision-making abilities and the ability to work with teams and with the public

 - Drug screening

 - Medical evaluation that includes a vision screening, hearing exam, and a joint mobility exam